marceloadsj/dashboard-test/README.md

 7. [App](https://github.com/marceloadsj/dashboard-test/blob/master/src/App.js)
    All the main routes are being registered on the entry App component.
 It's okay for that size of application, but we can improve moving the registration inside the domains folder, so each domain can register their own pages.
 We can improve even more splitting the bundle, maybe per route, so the client don't need to download the whole js bundle when entering the app, only when navigating to each page.

+#### Tests

+I created some tests for the biggest and most critical components, like the pages and the entry points.
+They are rendering tests, looking to see if the component renders properly on the screen and track the data-testid attribute.

 #### Backend